parenthetical-e/accumulate/README.markdown

 # Preliminaries

-We assume there are two categories, A and B and that there are some (unknown and irrelavant, from the perspective of this model) number of exmplars for each category.
-We further assume that the examplars are perfectly identifed as A/B by each participant for every trial and the each A and B is eually wieghted.
+We assume there are two categories, A and B and that there are some (unknown and irrelevant, from the perspective of this model) number of exemplars for each category.
+We further assume that the exemplars are perfectly identified as A/B by each participant and that each A and B is equally weighted.
 These assumptions allow for a full exploration by every subject of the entire A/B space (perhaps in replicate) for trial lengths of l <= 10 (l must be even).
 For example, if *l* = 8 there are 256 trials.
 If every trial takes 9 seconds, then the whole series can be explored in 38 minutes.

 By using all trials we can explore the complete consequences of many different category decision models (see 'Decision models').
-We can also isolate the most, or least succesful models, of most or least difficult trials for a given stategy(ies) or for each trial holistically (see 'Trial measures'), or even find those key trials where two largely similar models may diverge.
+We can also isolate the most, or least successful models, of most or least difficult trials for a given strategy(ies) or for each trial holistically (see 'Trial measures'), or even find those key trials where two largely similar models may diverge.

 Simulations are easy.
-Subjects are hard.
+Subjects are hard.me

 # Introduction